Lonely Again (Eddy Arnold album)

 Lonely Again is a studio album by country music singer Eddy Arnold.
 It was released in 1967 by RCA Victor.

 Chart performance

 The album debuted on Billboard magazine's Top Country Albums chart on March 4, 1967, held the No. 1 spot for three weeks, and remained on the chart for a total of 31 weeks.
-The album also peaked at No. 57 on teh Billboard Top LPs during a twenty four-week stay on the chart.
+The album also peaked at No. 57 on the Billboard Top LPs chart during a twenty four-week stay on the chart.

 Single

 The album was recorded after the No. 1 hit, "Lonely Again", after it the album was recorded and shares the same name with it.

 Reception

 AllMusic gave the album a rating of three stars.
 Reviewer Greg Adams praised the "lush pop" and wrote that the entire album was "an easy listening pleasure."